Nahla Abdo: Education and career

-Research and Advocacy
+Research and advocacy

 Abdo's research focuses on anti-colonial feminism, settler colonialism, Indigenous resistance, and the intersections of race, gender, class, and nationalism.
 Her work has examined the experiences of Palestinian and Indigenous women, gendered dimensions of conflict, and the impacts of colonialism in the Middle East and North America.
+Her methods of qualitative research include a focus on oral history, which is history repeated by mouth, and narratives of different people, with a focus on women.
+Nahl Abdo also tends to draw from social media to highlight the experiences of marginalized people, especially women.
 She is the author of several books, including Captive Revolution: Palestinian Women's Anti-Colonial Struggle within the Israeli Prison System and Women in Israel: Race, Gender and Citizenship.
 Her scholarship has been published in multiple languages and cited in studies on feminism, nationalism, and Middle Eastern politics.
 Her books and articles have also been academically reviewed.